Nasreen Anjum Bhatti

-Nasreen Anjum Bhatti (1943–2016) was a bilingual poet (Punjabi and Urdu languages), painter, radio producer and broadcaster, peace and political and rights activist and researcher.
+Nasreen Anjum Bhatti (1948–2016) was a bilingual poet (Punjabi and Urdu languages), painter, radio producer and broadcaster, peace and political and rights activist and researcher.
 Bhatti was a progressive poet who struggled against dictatorship.

 Early life and career

 Bhatti was born in Quetta but spent the childhood in Jacobabad, Sindh.
 She got early education in a school in Quetta where the Hazara girls would speak Persian.
 She was raised in art friendly environment at home.
 She studied art in National College of Arts (NCA) for two years but did not get a diploma.
-She did her Master’s in Urdu from the Oriental College in 1970 in Lahore before joining Radio Pakistan in 1971.
-Later she completed her Masters in Punjabi during the job.
+She did her Master's in Urdu from the Oriental College in 1970 in Lahore before joining Radio Pakistan in 1971.
+Later she completed her master's degree in Punjabi during the job.